sddevelopment-be/penguin-pragmatic-patterns/src/0_Intro/README.md

 If you are interested in diving deeper into some subjects mentioned in this work, be sure to take a look at the [Reading list](/X_Appendix/Learning_Materials/HOME) section included in the appendices.
-There, you will find an overview of great books, articles, and audiovisual recourses that are worth checking out.
+There, you will find an overview of great books, articles, and audiovisual resources that are worth checking out.

 > [!NOTE]
 > The information in this knowledge base is to be seen as a series of techniques that have worked well for people in the past.